scottlafetra/DarkFrontier/Gameplay Rules.md

 3. If neither of these defense systems work, the ship is hit!
 Roll on the ship's damage table to see what happens.

 ### Collisions between a missle and a ship
 1. The player who controls the ship may choose to fire one of their missles as a countermeasure.
-If they do, resolve the collision as a flak and ship collision instead of placing the fired missile.
+If they do, resolve the collision as a flak and ship collision instead.
 2. Roll a die to represent the point defenses of the ship firing.
 If the result is equal to or higher than the rating of the ship's point defenses, the missle was destroyed.
 Otherwise, the ship is hit by the missile's debris!
 Roll on the ship's damage table to see what happens.
 3. If neither system sucessfully destroys the missile, the missle sucsessfully delivers it's thermonuclear warhead to the ship and detonates it.
 The ship is destroyed.
 4. Remove the missile token fron the board.